Athena, Phevos and Proteas: Design

 The mascots were named after the Greek gods Athena and Apollo, Phevos being a transcription of the modern Greek pronunciation of Phoebus, an epithet of Apollo.
 They were loosely modeled after an archaic Greek terra cotta daidala from the 7th century BC, which was recommended by curators at the National Archaeological Museum.

 Reception was mostly positive, though there were some negative reviews including one that compared them to "melted Bart Simpson dolls".

-Resemble laboratory beakers with swollen feet and off kilter smiles.
-Or Bart Simpson dolls that have been left to melt on a car dashboard in summer.”